-This chili is good the day it's made and even better reheated the next day.
+This chili is good the day it's made and even better reheated the next day for lunch.
 We use dark chicken meat rather than white, so it will remain tender.

 In a large pot (5 quarts), warm oil over medium-high heat.
 Brown chicken until golden, 3 to 4 minutes per side.
 Transfer to a plate; set aside.

 Reduce heat to medium.
 Add onion, garlic, and chile; cook, stirring often, until onion softens, 3 to 4 minutes.